Interstate 10 runs through Tucson and angles northwest to Phoenix.

 At the exit to the Picacho Peak RV Resort, and an Arizona state campground, is Picacho Peak Plaza – a Shell gas station and curio shop.
 These knick knack shops scratch out an existence throughout the west and if you can get in and out without buying something that will forever gather dust on a shelf at home, you are far too disciplined.

-My old T or C friend, Kirk, buys himself a candy bar for sugar energy and we hit the road for Tucson, on an expedition to a camera shop looking for a new lens for Kirk’s camera to photograph homes for sale, for Green Valley real estate agents.
-His photographs of my dad’s house helped us brothers sell it and keep our financial affairs separate for good family harmony.
+My T or C friend, Kirk, buys himself a candy bar for sugar energy and we hit the road again for Tucson, on an expedition to a camera shop to look at a new lens for Kirk’s camera.
+He photographs homes for sale, for Green Valley real estate agents and his photographs of my dad’s house helped us brothers sell it and keep our financial affairs separate for good family harmony.

 I think I see a Jackalope waving at us as we pull back onto the freeway, but Kirk says I am mistaken.

 The human mind, our real-unreal world keeps reminding me, is more frail than some people want to admit.